andres-mena/didFF/README.md

 difference-in-differences and related estimators depends on functional form, based on the theoretical results in [Roth and Sant’Anna (2022)](https://jonathandroth.github.io/assets/files/2010.04814.pdf).
-This condition for parallel trends to be insensitive to functional form is satisfied if and essentially only if the population can be partitioned into a subgroup for which treatment is effectively randomly assigned and a remaining subgroup for which the distribution of untreated potential outcomes is stable over time.
-This package provides a test for the insensitivity of parallel trends to functional form by estimating the implied density of potential outcomes and checking if its negative at some point.
+This package provides a test for the insensitivity of parallel trends to functional form by estimating the implied density of potential outcomes and checking if its significantly below zero at some point.

 ## Installation